Dynatrace-APAC/dynatrace-apac.github.io/workshops/ac.md

 ![perf-test](assets/perf-test-2.png)

 Once completed, you can look at Keptn's bridge / Dynatrace's Frontend Service / Jenkins for the changes.<br>
-Within Dynatrace, you can see the automated performance tests that ran as well as its results.
+Within Dynatrace, you can see the automated performance tests that generated a pass result for the quality gate.<br>
 You can also drill in context into Keptn's bridge as well as Jenkins.

 ![perf-test](assets/perf-test-3.gif)